1. The name of the Society shall be Victoria Lesbian Seniors Care Society.

 (b) At subsequent annual general meetings Directors shall be elected for a one or two year term.

-(d) The Chair, Co-Chair, Secretary and Treasurer shall hold that position for one year.
+(d) The Chair, Co-Chair, Secretary and Treasurer shall hold those positions for one year.

 (f) No Director shall stand for more than five two-year or ten one-year consecutive terms.
 A woman who has been a Director for the maximum length of time must take a one or two year leave.